adbharadwaj/graphspace-manual/docs/Quick_Tour_of_GraphSpace.md

 The user can go to [a page that lists the graphs](http://www.graphspace.org/graphs/) accessible by the user on [GraphSpace](http://www.graphspace.org) by following the given steps:

-- Clicking on the button titled `Graphs` on the top navigation bar.
+- Click on the button titled `Graphs` on the top navigation bar.

      OR

-- Click on the `My Graphs` button on the home page.
+- Click on the `My Graphs` button on the [Home Page](http://www.graphspace.org/).

-In this example, this user owns 33 graphs, can access 64 public graphs and 33 graphs are shared with this user.
+![List of uploaded graphs](_static/gifs/gs-screenshot-user1-go-graphs-list-page-with-caption.gif) In this example, this user owns 33 graphs, can access 64 public graphs and 33 graphs are shared with this user.

-![List of uploaded graphs](_static/gifs/gs-screenshot-user1-go-graphs-list-page-with-caption.gif)

 ## Searching within Multiple Graphs